Danyor

-Danyor (Urdu:دنیور, Burushiski and دیّور) is a city in the namesake sub-division in Gilgit District lies across the river Gilgit in the outskirts of the capital of Gilgit-Baltistan.
+Danyor (Urdu:دنیور, Burushiski and دیّور) is a city in the namesake sub-division in the Gilgit-Baltistan region of northern Pakistan.

+The city of Danyor is an administrative part of Gilgit District and lies across the Gilgit river on the outskirts of Gilgit.
 It is known for its green fields, and poplar trees.
-The world's highest paved road KKH passes through its landscape.
+The world's highest paved road Karakoram Highway (KKH) passes through its landscape.

+Out of the 200 Chinese engineers and workers who lost their lives during the 1966 to 1989 construction of the KKH, 88 are buried in Chinese Cemetery in Danyor.

 Important places

-The Shrine of Shah Sultan Ali Arif above the Danyore tunnel, the Chinese Graveyard near the Karakoram Highway and the rock inscriptions in the Chikas locality are the widely visited tourist attractions.
+The Shrine of Shah Sultan Ali Arif r.a above the Danyore tunnel, the Chinese Graveyard near the Karakoram Highway and the rock inscriptions in the Chikas locality are the widely visited tourist attractions.
 Damaged Chinese Bridge of Danyor, The Danyor Suspension Bridge, which was constructed over a half-century ago, is quite a wonder; it connects the KIU Campus to the city.
 The Danyor end of the bridge enters a single-lane tunnel constructed by locals without any proper civil engineering equipment some five decades ago.
-The Danyor Springs under the broken Chinese Bridge is also widely visited by local tourists during summers.
+During summers, local tourists frequently visit the Danyor Springs under the broken Chinese Bridge.